Florian-Thake/TeaScript-Cpp-Library/README.md

 Provided with this Library is a **demo app** for illustrating the C++ API usage and a basic way for execute TeaScript files.

 **TeaScript** is a **Multi-Paradigm script language** close to C++ syntax but easier to use.<br>
-More inforamtion about TeaScript is available here: https://tea-age.solutions/teascript/overview-and-highlights/
+More information about TeaScript is available here: https://tea-age.solutions/teascript/overview-and-highlights/

-A Library bundle **with more example scripts** as well as a full featured **TeaScript Host Application** for execute **standalone** script files, an interactive shell, a REPL, debugging opions, time measurement and more can be downloaded here: <br>
+A Library bundle **with more example scripts** as well as a full featured **TeaScript Host Application** for execute **standalone** script files, an interactive shell, a REPL, debugging options, time measurement and more can be downloaded here: <br>
 https://tea-age.solutions/downloads/

 # About TeaScript